 This programme is for individuals already working in environmental conservation who seek to broaden or update their knowledge, and for graduates who wish to become professionally involved in conservation and environmental management.

-During June to September students undertake a research project in a specialist area of conservation, often in collaboration with an external organisation.
+During June to September, students undertake a research project in a specialist area of conservation, often in collaboration with an external organization.

 This programme is accredited by the CIEEM.

 The aims of the programme are:

 To provide a broad-based understanding of the current issues facing practitioners.